All Episodes

 That's one of his definitions of what's made America great.

-When the next time is a union worker cuts his hours and reduces his pay in order to see somebody else not get canned.
+We will see when the next time is a union worker cuts his hours and reduces his pay in order to see somebody else not get canned.

-Uh one of the uh two people that were the most memorable today, Joseph Lowry and the poet, uh Elizabeth Alexander.
+Here's Joseph Lowry, ladies and gentlemen, one of the two people that were the most memorable today, Joseph Lowry and the poet, Elizabeth Alexander.

 It was there from the Reverend Lowry.

-We gotta go attack the rich, the rich are stealing from the poor.
+The rich are stealing from the poor.

-We got to make sure the elite rich, which are largely Democrats these days, by the way, uh, are made to give up some of their spoils.
+We got to make sure the elite rich, which are largely Democrats these days, by the way, are made to give up some of their spoils.

-We ask you to help us work for that day when black would not be asked to get back, when brown can stick around, when yellow will be mellow, when the red man can get ahead, man, and when white will embrace what is right.
+And then he said this: Lord, in the memory of all the saints who from their neighbors rest, and in the joy of a new beginning, we ask you to help us work for that day when black would not be asked to get back, when brown can stick around, when yellow will be mellow, when the red man can get ahead, man, and when white will embrace what is right.

-That's one of the most electric moments of the entire speech, but is it necessary to go through this line by line?
+That's one of the most electric moments of the entire speech.

-He says, When black will not be asked to get him back.
+He says, when black will not be asked to get in back, when does that happen today?

 Did not we just inaugurate a black man as president of the United States?

-When Brown can stick around.
+Brown can stick around.

 What does he mean?

-I know it's a leftover sixties thing, and it could be a Led Zeppelin lyric for all I know, but I mean the point is it's not relevant.
+It could be a Led Zeppelin lyric for all I know, but I mean, the point is, it's not relevant.

 It's not relevant to today.